Copyright and business

 What if this happens to you

-You may also find yourself on the other side of the barricade if, for example, a competitor starts using your photographs on their website without any guile.
+You may also find yourself on the other side of the barricade if, for example, your photographed goods are used by a competitor on their website without guile.
 Or someone else starts offering your original concept for a service as their own.

 Tip: Starting a business and want to protect your new company?
 Or are you already an experienced entrepreneur and need to defend yourself against attacks from competitors?
 Protect the business you put a lot of energy into and register a trademark.